Strolling daily in your neighborhood you may begin noticing improvements that friends and neighbors are making to their homes, including:

 1. Photograph your front façade and yard.
 Analyze what is strong and what needs improvement.
 Apply a critical eye to tidiness, features obviously needing upkeep or replacement, paint color and possibilities for improvement with new landscaping and hardscaping.

 2. Power wash your house but be careful about damaging brick and mortar.
 High-pressure spraying of a home’s façade makes it sparkle by removing dirt, mildew and moss.
 High-pressure cleaning is best left to a professional who knows how to avoid moisture damage.
 But lightly spraying your house with a garden hose before scrubbing off debris may do the trick and is probably best for brick siding.
 Pressure cleaning can decay mortar and old brick.

 3. Clean and repair gutters.
 Sagging gutters with broken bands and loose downspouts look forlorn.
 Regular cleanout of leaves and other debris avoids this problem.
 Consider upgrading to gutter covers.
 If you plan to attach a downspout to a rain barrel in the front yard, one topped with a planter may be the best choice.

 4. Reroof if necessary.
 Are shingles coming loose or looking worn, and is the roof visible from the street?
 Roof damage not only puts the interior of your house at risk but also signals viewers that you aren’t keeping up your property.
-Spot repairs sometimes are sufficient, but it may be time for a new roof.
+Spot repairs sometimes are sufficient, but it may be time to hire a Chicago roofing contractor for a new roof.